Labs123355/hey_world/README.md

 ### BFA Enrollment and Curriculum with Data Analysis

 **Description:**
-Conducted an analysis of enrollment trends and curriculum structure for the Bachelor of Fine Arts (BFA) program at the University of Diploma Printing in Romanigstan.
+Analyzed enrollment trends and curriculum structure for the Bachelor of Fine Arts (BFA) program at the University of Diploma Printing in Romanigstan.
 The project aimed to revitalize the program by aligning it with student interests and contemporary academic trends.

 **Technologies:**
 - Python (data analytics)
-- Scikit-learn (machine learning)
-- Matplotlib (visualization)

 **Key Features:**
 - Preprocessed and cleaned five years of enrollment and course data.